7: Algae - an Introduction

 Figure \(\PageIndex{10}\): In the diagram above, we see a unicellular photosynthetic eukaryote with a 2-membrane chloroplast.
 In step one, this organism is engulfed by a heterotrophic eukaryote.
 In step two, we see the photosynthetic organism inside the heterotrophic organism.
 In step three, the original photosynthetic organism has been reduced to a chloroplast with four membranes.
 Artwork by Nikki Harris CC-BY-NC with added labels by Maria Morrow.

-Brown algae are brown due to the large amounts of carotenoids they produce, primarily fucoxanthin.
+Brown algae are brown because they produce large amounts of carotenoids, primarily fucoxanthin.
 These organisms are exclusively multicellular and can grow so large that they require special conductive cells to transport photosynthesized products from their blades to the rest of their tissues.
-These conductive cells are called trumpet hyphae, have sieve plates, and resemble sieve tubes found in flowering plants.
+These conductive cells, called trumpet hyphae, have sieve plates and resemble sieve tubes found in flowering plants.

 Much like Saprolegnia, the body of an alga is called a thallus because it is not differentiated into specialized tissues.
 The general morphology of a brown alga includes a holdfast, stipe, gas bladder(s), and blade(s).
 Figure \(\PageIndex{111}\) shows a diagram of the kelp structure.